rjc8237/seamless-parametrization-penner/README.md

 ![Some example figures](media/myles-examples.jpg)

-The models (with cone and field data) and cameras used in [Seamless Parametrization in Penner Coordinates](https://dl.acm.org/doi/10.1145/3658202) necessary for these scripts can be downloaded [here](https://cims.nyu.edu/gcl/papers/2021-Conformal.zip);  `closed-myles`, `thingi10k-tetwild` and `cameras` must be copied to `data/closed-Myles`, `data/thingi10k-tetwild`, and `data/cameras` respectively.
+The models (with cone and field data) and cameras used in [Seamless Parametrization in Penner Coordinates](https://dl.acm.org/doi/10.1145/3658202) necessary for these scripts will be available soon;  `closed-myles`, `thingi10k-tetwild` and `cameras` must be copied to `data/closed-Myles`, `data/thingi10k-tetwild`, and `data/cameras` respectively.

 A Conda environment must be activated (before compiling the code) with
 ```